Should I use plastic resin molds or silicone resin molds for my resin jewelry and crafts?

 These reusable resin molds are usually made from polypropylene or polyethylene sheet plastic.
 They are generally made from a template and are partially flexible.

 Inexpensive.
-Plastic molds generally can be purchased for less than $10 each.
+Plastic resin molds usually cost less than $10 each.
 (Many for under $5!)
-This is also good when you damage a mold, you’re usually not out a lot of money to replace it.
+If or when you damage a mold, you’re usually not out a lot of money to replace it.

 Easier to work with.
 Plastic molds are a great place for new resin crafters to start.
-They are not generally complex (nooks and crannies) and are easier to care for when compared to silicone. (wash after use and allow to dry)
+They are easier to demold and care for as compared to silicone resin molds.

-Castings will not be shiny bright.
-The surface of the casting that is touching the surface of the mold will NOT be shiny once it is removed from the mold.
+Castings are not likely be shiny and bright.
+The surface of the casting that is touching the surface of the mold may not be as shiny as you want once removed from the mold.
 You will either need to recoat with another layer of resin or cover with a layer of resin gloss sealer spray.

 Can easily be scratched.
-While it is helpful that the plastic is flexible, the softness that allows this can also allow you to scratch the surface.
-Something like a toothpick or a fingernail can leave a noticeable gouge if you’re not careful.
+While it is helpful that the plastic is flexible, the softness makes it easier to scratch the surface.
+Something like a toothpick or a fingernail can leave a noticeable gouge if you are not careful.

 These reusable resin molds are made from two part silicone and can last for many years if cared for properly.